Domain name and trademark

 - Hits: 17873

-The WIPO has the power to order the transfer of a domain if the owner is able to show that: 1) The name is identical or confusingly similar to terms the owner has rights to; 2) The person who owns it has no rights to the domain name; and 3) The name was registered and is being used in bad faith.
+Often, WIPO will order the transfer of a domain if the owner is able to show that the name is identical or confusingly similar to terms the owner has rights to, the person who owns it has no rights to the domain name, and the name was registered and is being used in bad faith.
 If you are aware of a third party misusing your trademark by attempting to attract internet users to promote goods and services competitive with yours, or to defame your business, you might be able to stop them from doing so by asking the WIPO for an appropriate ruling by declaring that there has been a misuse of a domain name which warrants a domain name transfer.